ruiqichen1025/ruiqichen1025.github.io/_pages/about.md

 </div>
 </div>

+**Recently accepted paper**
+- **DIAM: Drone-based Indoor Accessibility Mapping**, accepted by **UIST 2024 Demo Track**, Xia Su, **Ruiqi Chen**, Weiye Zhang, Jingwei Ma, Professor Jon E. Froehlich

-**About Manuscripts**: There are also 5 CHI manuscripts, 1 UIST manuscript, 1 ICONIP manuscript, and 1 IJHCI manuscript in submitting or under reviewing process.
+**About Manuscripts**: There are also 5 CHI manuscripts, 1 ICONIP manuscript, and 1 IJHCI manuscript in submitting or under reviewing process.
 If you want to learn more about these research projects please contact me for further details!

 <!---
 - Enhancing Rehabilitation of Oral and Spoken Abilities among Deaf and Hard of Hearing Children (plan to be submitted to CHI 25)